mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ### Open source, online responses to the challenge

 The promise of Connected Learning -

-this was part of the narrative
+See work of Ito and partners.

+This was part of the narrative of Gove in 2014, it's all online, and while he was right in part, access to these resources addresses few of the key barriers to participation.

 #### Mozilla, an open source toolset